English language in Europe: Gibraltar

 Gibraltar has been a British overseas territory since an Anglo-Dutch force led by Sir George Rooke seized "The Rock" in 1704 and Spain ceded the territory in perpetuity to Great Britain in the 1713 Treaty of Utrecht.

 The territory's Gibraltarian inhabitants have a rich cultural heritage as a result of the mix of the neighbouring Andalusian population with immigrants from Great Britain, Genoa, Malta, Portugal, Morocco and India.

 The vernacular language of the territory is Llanito.
 It consists of a mix of Andalusian Spanish and British English as well as languages such as Maltese, Portuguese, Genoese and Haketia.
 Even though Andalusian Spanish is the main constituent of Llanito, it is also heavily influenced by British English, involving a certain amount of code-switching into English.

 English remains the sole official language, used by Government.
 It is also the medium of instruction in schools and most Gibraltarians who go on to tertiary education do so in the UK.
 Gibraltar receives Spanish television and radio, and British television is also widely available via satellite.
-Whereas a century ago, most Gibraltarians were monolingual Spanish speakers, the majority is now naturally bilingual in English and Spanish.
+Whereas a century ago, most Gibraltarians were monolingual Spanish speakers, the majority are now naturally bilingual in English and Spanish, with the younger generation speaking mainly English.

 Isle of Man

 The Isle of Man is a Crown Dependency.
 English and Manx Gaelic are the two official languages..
 The last native speaker of Manx, Ned Maddrell, died in 1974.
-All inhabitants of the Isle of Man speak English.

-Malta

-In 1814, Malta became part of the British Empire, under the terms of the Treaty of Vienna.
-Prior to the arrival of the British, the language of the educated Maltese elite had been Italian, and all legal statutes, taxation, education and clerical discourses were conducted either in Italian or in Latin.

-However, this was increasingly downgraded by the increased use of English.
-The British began scripting and codifying Maltesehitherto an unscripted vernacular in or around 1868.
-From this point on, the Maltese language gradually gained currency as the main language on the islands, its grammars and conventions evolving in a mix between Italian, Arabic and English.

-Between the 1870s and 1930s, Malta had three official languages, Italian, Maltese and English, but in 1934, English and Maltese were declared the sole official languages.
-The British associated Italian with the Benito Mussolini regime in Italy, which had made territorial claims on the islands, although the use of Italian by nationalists was more out of cultural affinities with Italy than any sympathy with Italian Fascism.
-With the outbreak of World War II, the Maltese lost their sense of fraternity with the Italian world, and there was a decline in Italian spoken in Malta.

-English remains an official language in Malta, but since independence in 1964, the country's cultural and commercial links with Italy have strengthened, owing to proximity.
-Italian television is widely received in Malta and is highly popular.